misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-84">Examples of the side effects of a quadrant-directed gradient</Figures>

 Sadly, there is no way to say “point the gradient line into the corner of a nonsquare image” short of calculating the necessary degree heading yourself and declaring it explicitly, a process that will require JavaScript unless you know the image will always be an exact size in all cases, forever.

 ### 9.3.2 Radial Gradients

-Linear gradients are pretty awesome, but there are times when you really want a cir‐ cular gradient.
+Linear gradients are pretty awesome, but there are times when you really want a circular gradient.
 You can use such a gradient to create a spotlight effect, a circular shadow, a rounded glow, or any number of other effects.
 The syntax used is similar to that for linear gradients, but there are some interesting differences:

 ```css
 radial-gradient(